Introduction of Fu Pen Zi: Palmleaf Raspberry Fruit

 Simple leaves are alternate; petioles measure 3–4.5 cm in length; stipules (perphylls) are linear-lanceolate; leaf blades are orbicular (nearly round), 5–9 cm in diameter, palmately 5-lobed; the central lobe is rhomboid-ovate; the base is subcordate (nearly cordate); margins are biserrate; leaf veins on both surfaces bear white pubescence; basal pentacostal veins are prominent.

-Aggregate fruits (composite fruits) are globular (spherical shape), 1.5-2 cm in diameter, red, and pendulous; small drupes (small drupe fruits) have dense ash gray pilose.
+Aggregate fruits (composite fruits) are globular (spherical), 1.5–2 cm in diameter, red, and pendulous; small drupes (drupe fruits) are densely covered with ash-gray pilose.
 Its flowering period is from March to April, and the fruiting period is from May to August.

-fruiting branch of Rubus chingii Hu with a red mature berry and green leaves Ecological Environment: The roots of Rubus chingii Hu are distributed shallowly and grow in moist, water-free soil.
-In the wild, it is mostly distributed in forest edges or sparse forests and where there are more moist soils in the ditches, canals, roadsides, on hillsides or mountain slopes, or bushes in shaded places.
-It grows in areas of lower altitudes to middle elevation areas.
+fruiting branch of Rubus chingii Hu with a red mature berry and green leaves Ecological Environment: The roots of Rubus chingii Hu are shallowly distributed and grow in moist, well-drained soil.
+In the wild, it is mostly found at forest edges or in sparse forests, as well as in ditches, canals, along roadsides, on hillsides or mountain slopes, and in shaded bushy areas—especially where soils remain moist.
+It grows at low to mid-elevations.

-Growth Characteristics: The plant prefers cold and cool climates, avoids hot, and prefers lights but should avoid insolation.
-It can be cultivated in general soils, but it is appropriate to choose a field with loose, humus-rich, acid yellow loam with good drainage for cultivation.
+Growth Characteristics: The plant prefers cool climates, avoids heat, and requires light but should be protected from intense insolation.
+It can be cultivated in ordinary soils; however, optimal cultivation occurs in loose, humus-rich, acidic yellow loam with good drainage.

-several pale brownish dried herb berries of Palmleaf Raspberry Fruit Characteristics of the Herb: The herb is an aggregate fruit, which is composed of many small drupes (drupe fruits), slightly conical or near-spherical, the upper tip is blunt, the bottom is flat, 0.6~1.3 cm high, and 0.5~1.2 cm in diameter.
-The surface is celadon (sage green) or hazel (pale brown), densely covered with ash gray (grayish-white) or celadon short fluff, the persistent calyx is brown, 5-lobed, the front end is mostly broken, there are many remaining filaments on the top, and there are carpopodium marks (marks of fruit stalks) or connect with fine carpopodium on the bottom.
-The small drupes (small drupe fruits) are semi-lune (half-moon shape), the back is protuberant, and the ventral surface has protruding ridge lines; The surface is brown, with grayish-white hairs on the back and front tip, and reticulated concave lines on both sides of the ventral surface.
-The herb is light, the texture of the herb is hard, and it contains one grain of brown seed.
-The herb has a delicate fragrance, it tastes slightly sour and puckery.
-The herb of a better grade is complete, full, yellow-green, and has a sour taste.
+several pale brownish dried herb berries of Palmleaf Raspberry Fruit Characteristics of the Herb: The herb is an aggregate fruit composed of numerous small drupes, slightly conical or nearly spherical, with a blunt apex and flat base, 0.6–1.3 cm in height and 0.5–1.2 cm in diameter.
+The surface is celadon (sage green) or hazel (pale brown), densely covered with ash-gray (grayish-white) or celadon short pubescence.
+The persistent calyx is brown and 5-lobed; its apex is often broken.
+Numerous residual filaments remain on the top, and carpopodium scars (fruit-stalk marks) are present—or fine carpopodia remain attached—at the base.
+The small drupes are semilunar (half-moon-shaped), with a convex dorsal surface and a ventral surface bearing prominent ridge lines.
+The surface is brown, with grayish-white hairs on the dorsal surface and apical region, and reticulated concave lines on both sides of the ventral surface.
+The herb is lightweight and hard in texture, containing a single brown seed.
+It has a delicate fragrance and tastes slightly sour and astringent.

-flowering plant of Rubus chingii Hu with small white flowers and small green leaves grow in field Main value: The Rubus genus is full of treasure.
-The bark contains tannins, fibers, leaves can be used for tea, sweeteners, medicinal, tannins.
-The flower is an important source of honey plants, fruit is edible, medicinal, processed beverages, jams, brewing, sugar, vinegar, juice, etc. Seeds can be used medicinally, pressed oil, roots can be uses as herb medicine, root bark contains tannins, the whole plant can be used as a herb medicine, green ornamental trees and so on.
-The folks use their fruit to brew wine, make jams, squeeze juice to prepare drinks.
+flowering plant of Rubus chingii Hu with small white flowers and small green leaves grow in field Main value: The Rubus genus is rich in resources.
+The bark contains tannins and fibers; leaves are used for tea, sweeteners, and medicinal purposes; flowers serve as an important nectar source for honeybees; fruits are edible and medicinal, and are processed into beverages, jams, fermented products, sugar, vinegar, juice, etc.; seeds are used medicinally and for oil extraction; roots and root bark (rich in tannins) are employed as herbal medicines; the whole plant is used medicinally, and some species serve as ornamental shrubs.
+Locally, fruits are used to brew wine, make jams, and prepare juices and drinks.

 Administration of Fructus Rubi (Fù Pén Zi):